 Appendicitis is treated by removing the inflamed appendix through an appendectomy.
 Surgeons usually either make a traditional incision in the abdomen or use a small surgical device (a laparoscope) that creates a smaller opening.
 An appendectomy usually requires a 2- to 3-day hospital stay.

 Before and after surgery, intravenous (IV) fluids and antibiotics will help prevent complications and decrease the risk for wound infections after surgery.
-If needed, your child will receive pain medication.
+If needed, your child will receive pain medicine.

-An infected appendix that bursts also will be removed surgically but might necessitate a longer hospital stay to allow antibiotics to kill any bacteria that have spread into the body.
+An infected appendix that bursts also will be removed surgically but might require a longer hospital stay to allow antibiotics to kill any bacteria that have spread into the body.

 Reviewed by: Yamini Durani, MD